Program for the Archiving of Science and Technology (PAST)

 Funding allocation

-As stated earlier, the awards will range from Rs 6,00,000 (six lakhs) to Rs 10,00,000 (ten lakhs), which will be spent over a period of up to 12 months (subject to a 10% tax deduction for grants made to individuals and non-governmental organisations).
+As stated earlier, the awards will be up to Rs 10,00,000 (ten lakhs) and typically range from Rs 6,00,000 (six lakhs) to Rs 10,00,000 (ten lakhs), which will be spent over a period of up to 12 months (subject to a 10% tax deduction for grants made to individuals and non-governmental organisations).
 The program can provide the funding necessary to support the staffing, consultants, travel, and other expenses related to the survey and evaluation of the archival material, classification and cataloguing of collections, creation of metadata following the metadata template provided by the Archives at NCBS, equipment including those for imaging and digitisation of the material on-site, digital media transfer, consultancy for archival processing, physical conservation of select material to enable digital access, and data storage.
 Projects can outline their budget in the submission form, with details about their anticipated unique needs toward enabling digital access.
 Grant awards for successful projects will try to align with the requested amount as much as possible, but they may vary prior to award based on consultations with the project team and an overall assessment of the project and its needs.
 The project partner organisation will be responsible for administering the grant funds.
 Project funds cannot be used to cover institutional overheads.
 Payments will be made in 3-4 instalments during the funding cycle.
 Awarded projects will be expected to provide a utilisation certificate through their project organisation.

 Open Digital Access to Archival Material